s41m1r/elg-with-ai-experiment/README.md

 - `experiment/results/summary.csv`

 ## Initial XES and Process Mining results
-we provide the a Jupyter notebook `experiment/mine_process_models.ipynb` that shows a demonstration of the utility of our approach to analyze the various treatment processes with process mining.
+We provide the a [Jupyter notebook](mine_process_models.ipynb) that shows a demonstration of the utility of our approach to analyze the various treatment processes with process mining.
 Results and figures are already included in the notebook.